20 Jul Becoming A Well Armed Woman: Rationale And Process

 Find Your Purpose For Shooting

-New to shooting I first had to decide what my purpose for shooting was going to be.
+New to shooting, I first had to decide what my purpose for owning a gun was.
 Am I leaving this gun in a safe for me to protect my home or am I going to carry it?
 Am I going to carry it on me or in a purse?

 I decided that I wanted something small that I could conceal carry.
 The problem is that there are so many different guns.
 I went to my local gun store with my husband and found myself overwhelmed by the options.

-I later learned that there are two basic types of hands guns and which one you want depends on what you value.
+I later learned that there are two basic types of handguns and which one you want depends on what you value.
 Knowledge about how these guns work will help you better determine if it is the right firearm for you.

 Photo Credit: Photo of Glock 17 found on Flicker and taken by Timothy Tsui

-Semi-automatic is a firearm that ejects the spent shell and then loads the next round into the chamber ready to shoot.
-Although many are a bit bulky for women there are light conceal carry options.
+A semi-automatic is a firearm that ejects the spent shell and then loads the next round into the chamber ready to shoot.
+Although many are a bit bulky for women there are light concealed carry options.